zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

 "Ice Configuration..." in the "Tools" menu.
 This opens a dialog where you can configure Ice build properties.

+Note that after adding new configurations or platforms to your project, it might necessary to disable and then re-enable the plug-in in order for the new configuration/platform to get the correct Ice settings.

 Project properties
 ------------------